Overv/Open.GL/content/drawing.md

 	glAttachShader( shaderProgram, vertexShader );
 	glAttachShader( shaderProgram, fragmentShader );

 Since a fragment shader is allowed to write to multiple buffers, you need to explicitly specify which output is writing to which buffer.
-This will be the `0` buffer by default.
 This needs to happen before linking the program.
+However, since this is 0 by default and there's only one output right now, the following line of code is not necessary:

 	glBindFragDataLocation( shaderProgram, 0, "outColor" );